memgraph/helm-charts/README.md

 For detailed information and usage instructions, please refer to the [chart's individual README file](./charts/memgraph-high-availability/README.md).

-To install the chart, run the following command:
+To install the chart, first create a Kubernetes secret holding your Memgraph Enterprise license and organization name (the HA chart reads these via `secretKeyRef`), then install the chart:

 ```
+kubectl create secret generic memgraph-secrets \
+  --from-literal=MEMGRAPH_ENTERPRISE_LICENSE=<your-license> \
+  --from-literal=MEMGRAPH_ORGANIZATION_NAME=<your-organization-name>

-helm install my-release memgraph/memgraph-high-availability --set env.MEMGRAPH_ENTERPRISE_LICENSE=<your-license>,env.MEMGRAPH_ORGANIZATION_NAME=<your-organization-name>
+helm install my-release memgraph/memgraph-high-availability
 ```
 Replace `my-release` with a name of your choice for the release.
+The secret name and keys are configurable via `secrets.name`, `secrets.licenseKey`, and `secrets.organizationKey`.

 There are a few additional steps to make the cluster fully operational.
 Please take a look under the [Setting up the cluster](https://memgraph.com/docs/getting-started/install-memgraph/kubernetes#setting-up-the-cluster) docs section.